Alliegaytor/discord-term/README.md

 # License

-The project is licensed under the [ISC](./LICENSE) license.
-The previous owner of the repo had released the project into public domain with the [Unlicense](https://choosealicense.com/licenses/unlicense/) license ([see 361b603d](https://gitlab.com/Alliegaytor/discord-term/-/commit/361b603d2f53b541d2fcce3c80b66d13ea2b02f8)).
-If, in your jurisdiction, the Unlicense license cannot legally release code into the public domain, the project is to be considered to be licensed with the Unlicense license up to and including commit [2a36c2c7](https://gitlab.com/Alliegaytor/discord-term/-/commit/2a36c2c73d9be23f3713c8b1b6d47ac8435798f1).
-Consequently, this software comes with no warranty of any kind.
+The project is licensed under the [ISC](./LICENSE) license; and as such, it comes with no warranty of any kind.

 # Contributors